 • History of macrophage-activation syndrome and/or hemophagocytic lymphohistiocytosis.

-• History of cancer, including solid tumors, hematological malignancies, and carcinoma in situ, within the past 5 years (with the exception of basal cell carcinoma, non melanoma skin cancer, and cervical cancer in situ, if these have been adequately treated and are considered cured).
+• History of cancer, including solid tumors, hematological malignancies, and carcinoma in situ, within the 5 years prior to the Screening visit (with the exception of basal cell carcinoma, non melanoma skin cancer, and cervical cancer in situ, if these have been adequately treated and are considered cured).

 • Intolerance or contraindication to study therapies including history of severe allergic or anaphylactic reactions to monoclonal antibodies (mAbs) or known hypersensitivity to any component of the RO7507062 injection.